 It’s important to first establish that No Shave November and Movember are two separate events, fighting for a similar cause.
 Movember specifically aims to raise awareness and money for testicular and prostate cancer research, while No Shave November aims to raise awareness for cancer as a whole.
 Both of these events also represent non-profit charity organizations whose ultimate goal is to raise awareness about men’s health issues.

 It is highly debated when No Shave November actually started, some argue it dates back as far as the ancient Greeks and others say it was a month created by unemployed, college hipsters who simply didn’t want to shave.
 In fact, we do know that the famous philosopher Plato actually came up with the idea that there should be a period of time where men cultivate their beards and are not allowed to shave.
 He didn’t actually come up with No Shave November because November didn’t exist in ancient Greece.
 However, the basic idea was that young men should imitate their leaders, who were all bearded, so they set aside a period of 30 days for the young Athenians to accomplish this.
-Today the No Shave November organization is backed by the American Cancer Society and is still growing with supporters internationally.
+Today the American Cancer Society is backing the No Shave November organization and is still growing with supporters internationally.

 Whatever the case may be, one thing is for sure: Movember and No Shave November have been popularized thanks in part to social media and bloggers.
 It has become somewhat of a cultural phenomenon with no international boundaries, being celebrated everywhere from Australia to El Salvador.

-In the US, 1 in 6 men will be diagnosed with prostate cancer in their lifetime making it the most frequently diagnosed cancer in men after skin cancer.
-To put this into perspective, 238,000 men will be diagnosed with prostate cancer in 2013 and 30,000 of those will die from the disease, and that’s just in the U.S.!
+In the US, 1 in 6 men will get a prostate cancer diagnosis in their lifetime making it the most frequent cancer diagnosis in men after skin cancer.
+To put this into perspective, 238,000 men will get a prostate cancer diagnosis in 2013 and 30,000 of those will die from the disease, and that’s just in the U.S.!

 Additionally, Testicular cancer is the most common cancer in young men between the ages of 15 and 35.
 It is a highly treatable form of cancer with a good cure rate (95%) if found early and treated.
-However, 7,920 new cases are expected to be diagnosed in 2013 leading to 370 deaths.
+However, statistics expect a new diagnosis of 7,920 new cases in 2013 leading to 370 deaths.

 Despite these figures, the level of awareness, understanding and support significantly lag behind that of women’s health issues.
-No Shave November is wroking to change this.
+No Shave November is woking to change this.

 Whether or not you choose to participate in No Shave November or Movember is entirely up to you.
 Really there aren’t any formal rules for participants to follow, except that you shouldn’t shave.
 What is important is that it is helping to raise awareness and money for men’s health issues.
 Personally, I am participating in No Shave November, even though my facial hair is less than lush.

 If you would like more information on Movember or No Shave November, check out the links below.
-If you plan on joining in let us know on one of our social media outlets or leave use a comment!
+If you plan on joining in let us know on one of our social media outlets.
+Or leave us a comment!

-**BioDerm Inc. and its associates do not endorse the organizations linked websites, and we do not endorse the views they express.
-The information appearing in this blog is for general informational purposes only and is not intended to provide legal or ethics-related advice to any individual or entity.
-We urge you to use your own discretion before taking any action based on information appearing in this blog post or any site to which it may be linked.**
+**BioDerm Inc. and its associates do not endorse the organizations linked websites.
+And we do not endorse the views they express.
+The information appearing in this blog is for general informational purposes only.
+It is not intended to provide legal or ethics-related advice to any individual or entity.
+We urge you to use your own discretion before taking any action based on information appearing in this blog post.
+Or any site to which it may be linked.**